owenmather/github-contributions-paint/readme.md

 2) Commits a bump the required times to [bump](bump) file and pushes to same repo
    Requires a [PAT_TOKEN](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#about-the-github_token-secret) secret in the Actions workflow to push the changes
-   Requires GitHub USERNAME configured as a secret for the Actions Workflow
+   Requires GitHub `USERNAME` configured as a secret for the Actions Workflow.
+Requires GitHub `EMAIL` configured as actions secret.

 ## 🥼 Usage

 1: Clone the repo
 2: Set the required Actions secrets on the repo - [Steps here](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository)
 ```yaml
 PAT_TOKEN: Token with write permission for the repo